RupeshPanta/Web3_Basic_API/README.md

 # Goal
-This is a simple API that has CRUD functionality.
+This is a simple Rest API that has CRUD functionality.
 I created this using python, flask and HTML.
 The reason I  used python to create this api was as I am going to make Simple KanBan App for final Project using again Python, HTML and flask.
 So, This API will be helpful for my final Project.
-The app  has a simple front end.
+The app  has a simple front end as a login form.

 # Simple REST API